 What Are the Mortgage Income Requirements for Agency Staff?

-In this article, we jump into everything you need to know about the mortgage income requirements for agency workers, how lenders assess agency income, what documents are required, and the steps you can take to improve your chances of securing a mortgage.
+In this article, we cover everything you need to know about the mortgage income requirements for agency workers, including: how lenders assess agency income, what documents are required and which mortgage lenders accept agency staff.
 Let’s begin.

 How Do Mortgage Lenders View Agency Work?